-THC is the most famous and well-researched cannabinoid due to its psychoactive properties.
-But there would be no THC without THCA.
+While THC is the most famous and well-researched cannabinoid due to its psychoactive properties, there would be no THC without THCA.
 So, what is THCA, and what does it do?
 This guide explains everything about THCA, including THCA meaning, benefits, side effects, and psychoactive potential.

 Does THCA get you high?

-- THCA possesses more anti-inflammatory properties than CBD, particularly for inflammatory bowel disease (IBD), Crohn’s disease, and ulcerative colitis.
+- THCA reduces inflammation, which could help treat arthritis and lupus, inflammatory bowel disease (IBD), Crohn’s disease, and ulcerative colitis.

-- It displays neuroprotective properties that could treat conditions such as multiple sclerosis, Alzheimer’s, Parkinson’s disease, Huntington’s disease, and ALS.
+- It displays neuroprotective properties that could treat conditions such as multiple sclerosis, Alzheimer’s, Parkinson’s, Huntington’s, and ALS.